 Certification of pre-harvest treatment and inspection of table grapes under this procedure may not be an accepted quarantine entry condition for all intrastate and interstate markets.

-Some intrastate and interstate markets may require additional certification for pests and diseases other than fruit fly as a condition of entry.
+Some intrastate and interstate markets may require additional certification as a condition of entry.

 It is the responsibility of the business consigning the produce to ensure compliance with all applicable quarantine requirements.